Władysław Dobrzaniecki

-Władysław Dobrzaniecki (24 September 1897 in Zielinka near Borszczów – 4 July 1941 in Lemberg, District of Galicia) was a Polish physician and surgeon.
+Władysław Dobrzaniecki (24 September 1897 – 4 July 1941) was a Polish physician and surgeon.
 He is known for his contribution to the study of otorhinolaryngology.

 Life

 Władysław was since 1936 head of the Saint Zofia Children Hospital in Lwów, and since 1938 titular professor of surgery at the Lviv University.
 He was a precursor of plastic surgery in Poland.

 Death

 He was murdered by the Germans in Lviv during the Massacre of Lvov professors.